Fast Tasty Healthy Meals

-Currently, a healthy French fry option doesn't exist; roast potato wedges are as close as we can get.
-Set your oven to 390 F. Wash some Russet or Rooster potatoes and cut them into quarters.
-Line a metal baking tray with aluminum foil and spray it with fry light.
+Currently, a healthy French fry option doesn't exist.
+Roasted baby russet potato wedges, are as close as we can get.
+Set your oven to 390 F. Cut some baby potatoes into quarters.
+They don't need to be pealed or washed.
+Spray a roasting pan with fry light.
 Place in the oven for 1 minute to liquefy to the spray.
 Use an oven glove or cloth to remove the tray.
 Place the wedges lying flat in the tray and spray them with fry light.
-Roast them for 25 minutes.
+Roast them for 35 minutes.

 Open the oven and stand back to avoid the steam cloud.
 Use an oven glove or cloth to remove the tray.
 Shake some sea salt or black pepper over the wedges before serving them in a bowl.
-Russets come out golden brown.
-Roosters are more like roast potatoes.
 Do a test run with one potato to adjust the roasting time to suit your oven.
-I'm using a fan assist, which speeds cooking by 10 minutes.
 The result is extremely repeatable, once you establish the exact duration and time it to 1 minute precision.